ComputerWizzy-Icon/mirage-attack-trap-poc/README.md

 **Feed → Trap → Responder**

-This PoC focuses on **signal validation**, not behavioral honeypots, deception logic, or caller analysis.
+This PoC focuses on **signal validation**, not deception logic, behavioral honeypots, or caller profiling.

 ---